Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/Test.md

 # Test Account Requests

-This section defines the process for provisioning test accounts requested by customers, ensuring delivery within 10 days from the date of a complete and validated request.
+This section defines the process for provisioning test accounts requested by customers.
-The process ensures that all customer requests for test accounts are handled in a controlled, timely, and secure manner.
+The process ensures that customer requests for test accounts are handled in a controlled, timely, and secure manner.
 It includes request intake, validation, approval, provisioning, and delivery.

 ## Request submission process

 Below you can view the sequence of the process for requesting a test account by an authorized user.

-1) The customer submits a request via email to the designated support address.
-The request have to include:
+1) The customer sends a request via email to the support address listed here: lce.support@leonardo.com.
+The request must include:

 - Purpose of the test account
 - Number of accounts required